What is 5 axis machining?

 Simultaneous 5-Axis Machining Versus 3+2 Axis Machining

 3+2 equals 5, but 3+2 axis machining does not equal 5-axis machining.
 There are differences between the two that are worth pointing out.
 In simultaneous five axis machining, all 5 axes are operational at the same time.
-It is referred to as 3+2 because a 3-axis milling program is performed while the cutting tool remains static in the 4th and 5th axis.
+On the other hand, with 3+2 axis machining, a 3-axis milling program is performed while the cutting tool remains static in the 4th and 5th axis.
 It is for this reason that 3+2 axis machining is sometimes referred to as positional five axis machining.

 Full 5 axis machining offers benefits that 3+2 do not.
 These were provided in more detail above, but shorter lead times and increased accuracy are just a few examples.
 Five axis machining allows for greater possibilities which opening the door to advanced industries like aerospace and defense.
 The argument for 3+2 axis machines is that some parts are actually performed more efficiently than they would be on a 5 axis machine.
 What method is best for you is largely determined by the part being machined.
 3+2 axis machining doesn’t offer all the benefits that come with full 5 axis machining.

-So far we have covered the history of 5-axis machining, answered what 5-axis machining is, gone over the benefits of 5-axis machining, looked over different types of 5 axis machines and provided a comprehensive list of 5 Axis CNC machine builders.
+So far we have covered the history of 5-axis machining, answered what 5-axis machining is, gone over the benefits of 5-axis machining, and looked over different types of 5 axis machines.

 We have touched on the value CAM systems bring, and how without them, 5 axis machining would most likely not be where it is today.
 It is important to now mention the link between your CAM system and your CNC Machine.